Flexberry/flexberry.github.io/pages/products/flexberry-aspnet/editform/fa_editform-configuration.ru.md

                 objectBlockedByUser: 'The object is blocked by user ',
                 objectBlockedByUnknown: 'The object is blocked',
                 openReadOnly: 'Do you want to open it only for reading?',
-                validationErrorMessage: 'Not all values ​​are correctly filled',
+                validationErrorMessage: 'Not all values are correctly filled',
                 okButton: 'OK',
                 cancelButton: 'Cancel'
             }